hangrybear666/12-devops-bootcamp__terraform/README.md

 <details closed>
 <summary><b>4.
-CI-CD Integration of Terraform Provisioning of EC2 as deployment server as Stage in declarative Jenkins pipeline</b></summary>
+CI-CD Terraform Integration provisioning an EC2 instance as deployment server & deploying payload in declarative Jenkins pipeline</b></summary>

 #### a.
-Configure Jenkins for AWS, Git, Docker Hub, and Kubernetes
+Configure Jenkins for AWS, Git, Docker Hub, SSH

 **Create Secrets**
 - Create Username:Password with the id `docker-hub-repo` containing your user and API Token as password